-The 5501 Host Port Mux controls the function of 8 data signals (pins HD[7:0]) and 2 control signals (pins HC0 and HC1).
+The 5502 Host Port Mux controls the function of 8 data signals (pins HD[7:0]) and 2 control signals (pins HC0 and HC1).
 The Host Port Mux supports two different modes:

 - 8-bit multiplexed mode: The HPI's 8 data and 2 control signals are routed to their corresponding pins on the Host Port Mux. - Parallel general-purpose I/O mode: All pins on the Host Port Mux are routed to PGPIO.
-The HPI and EMIF are disabled.
+The HPI is enabled to 16-bit (non-multiplexed) mode, but communicates through the Parallel Port Mux.

 The mode of the Host Port Mux is determined by the state of the GPIO6 pin at reset.
 If GPIO6 is low, the pins of the Host Port Mux will be set to PGPIO.
-In this mode, the EMIF and the HPI will be disabled.
+The HPI will still be enabled, but it will communicate through the Parallel Port Mux.
 The Parallel/Host Port Mux Mode bit of the External Bus Control Register will be set to 0 to reflect the PGPIO mode of the Host Port Mux.

 If GPIO6 is high, the HPI will be enabled in 8-bit (multiplexed) mode: pins HD[7:0] are set to HPI.HD[7:0], and HC0 and HC1 are set to HPI.HAS and HPI.HBIL, respectively.
 The Parallel/Host Port Mux Mode bit field in the XBSR will be set to 1 to reflect the HPI multiplexed mode of the Host Port Mux.
-See Section 3.7, Host-Port Interface (HPI), for more information on the operation of the HPI in multiplexed mode.
+See Section 3.8, Host-Port Interface (HPI), for more information on the operation of the HPI in multiplexed and non-multiplexed modes.